Surrounded by the old-fashioned luxury of the Orient Express, I sank into my seat and set out for Venice.

 Mary E. Martin is the author of two trilogies: The Osgoode Trilogy, inspired by her many years of law practice; and The Trilogy of Remembrance, set in the glitter and shadows of the art world.
 Both Trilogies will elevate the reader from the rush and hectic world of today and spin them into realms of yet unimagined intrigue.
 Be inspired by the newly released and final installment of The Trilogy of Remembrance, Night Crossing.

-In 2018, the fourth volume [?] of The Trilogy of Remembrance will likely be published The Wondrous Apothecary.
+Coming soon!
+The fourth volume [?] of The Trilogy of Remembrance will likely be published The Wondrous Apothecary.
 You can read the first chapter of The Wondrous Apothecary right here http://maryemartintrilogies.com/the-wondrous-apothecary/

 I would always love to hear from you, so please add your comment right below.